 Earthquake location estimates in the eastern, central, and intermountain west regions of the United States have often been significantly in error, by distances commonly amounting to 10-20 km.
 The low quality of such location estimates has long been a handicap to virtually all aspects of the study of seismic hazard in this vast region, and a handicap too in communications with the news media and between different scientific groups.
-Potentially, earthquake mislocations could have a deleterious effect on emergency management, to the extent that resources are directed to regions tens of km distant from regions of strongest shaking that sustain damage.
-Especially this could be a problem, for significant earthquakes in the general vicinity of population centers with unreinforced masonry structures, and/or near critical facilities such as nuclear power reactors.
-The problem has been around for more than 60 years, in that basic procedures for earthquake location have barely changed since the late 1930s: the great majority of earthquakes have been routinely located one-at-a-time by NEIC and its predecessor agencies using measurements of the arrival time of various seismic waves at different stations, and interpreting these arrivals in a globally-averaged Earth structure.
-Though seismic data has vastly improved in quality, quantity, and accessibility in recent decades, earthquake location methods have changed very little.
+The problem has been around for more than 60 years, in that basic procedures for earthquake location have barely changed since the late 1930s: the great majority of earthquakes have been routinely located one-at-a-time by NEIC and its predecessor agencies using measurements of the arrival time of various seismic data has vastly improved in quality, quantity, and accessibility in recent decades, earthquake location methods have changed very little.
 Of particular significance, are the errors resulting from use of the same theoretical travel time curves to interpret arrival times at all stations for regional waves such as Pg, Pn, Sn, Lg, when (for example) Pn velocities are known to vary laterally in the range from 7.6 to 8.3 km/s within the continental U.S.

-The expected results from our proposed work, are that we shall enable the National Earthquake Information Center of the U.S. Geological Survey to provide significantly more accurate earthquake locations in its widely used publications such as the "Quick Determination of Epicenters" (QDE) and the "Preliminary Determination of Epicenters" (PDE), for earthquakes throughout the eastern, central, and intermountain west of the U.S. The QDE and PDE are used by emergency managers, by those engaged in studies of earthquake hazard, and by scientists and engineers carrying our fundamental studies interpreting seismograms (including strong motion records) from events whose location is needed to be accurately known in order for the quantitative results to be used with confidence.
+The expected results from our proposed work, are that we shall enable the National Earthquake Information Center of the U.S. Geological Survey to provide significantly more accurate earthquake locations in its widely used publications such as the "Quick Determination of Epicenters" (QDE) and the "Preliminary Determination of Epicenters" (PDE), for earthquakes throughout the eastern, central, and intermountain west of the U.S. The QDE and PDE are used by emergency managers, by those engaged in studies of earthquake hazard, and by scientists and engineers carrying out fundamental studies interpreting seismograms (including strong motion records) from events whose location is needed to be accurately known in order for the quantitative results to be used with confidence.
 Accurate locations are needed for the basic work of identifying active faults as well as for tomographic studies.
 Prompt accurate locations for mainshocks are needed for emergency management, and to provide guidance to those engaged in field work (for example to install temporary stations to carry out aftershock studies).
 Accurate earthquake locations are required as the sine qua non for essentially ALL quantitative studies of earthquake hazard.
 Our expected results will therefore reduce losses from earthquakes in the United States by elevating the quality of almost all quantitative studies of earthquake hazard.